Operation 1111: Situation in nearby Bawlakhe

-In February there were combat for the Bawlakhe town and karenni adviced civilians not to return.
+In February, there was combat for the Bawlakhe town, and Karenni advised civilians not to return.
 Now Tatmadaw is asking refugees to return in order for them to be able to part-take in the upcoming elections.
 Despite this situation between the Karenni fighters and Tatmadaw, many civilians still remain in the town.
 Some fighting as spread to Bawlakhe from Demoso direction.
 Kantarawaddy Times reports the Regime in preparing an force of a 1,000 troops to push towards Bawlakhe.